These hosting affiliate programs make me 6 figures/year.

 Which hosting affiliate programs offer recurring commissions?

-Kinsta, Cloudways, and CloudPages all offer affiliate programs with recurring commissions.
+Kinsta, Cloudways, and CloudPages all have affiliate programs with recurring commissions.

 Cheers,